aleph-im/aleph-docs/docs/protocol/object_types/programs.md

 # Programs

-PROGRAM messages create a new application that can then be run on Aleph VMs.
+PROGRAM messages create a new application that can then be run on aleph.im VMs.

 ## Content format